shlomi1993/llm-from-scratch/README.md

 ## Features

-- 🏗️ **Complete GPT-2 Implementation**: Build and understand transformer models from scratch
+- 🏗️ **Complete GPT-2 Implementation**: Build and understand generative transformer models from scratch
-- 📥 **Model Management**: Download and convert pre-trained GPT-2 models (124M, 355M, 774M, 1558M)
+- 📥 **Download Models**: Download pre-trained GPT-2 models (124M, 355M, 774M, 1558M) in TensorFlow format and convert them to PyTorch format
-- 🎓 **Pre-training**: Train foundation models from scratch on custom text corpora
+- 🧩 **Flexible Configuration**: Customize model architectures and training hyperparameters
-- 🎯 **Fine-tuning**: Adapt models for specific tasks (classification, instruction-following)
+- 🏋️ **Pre-training**: Train foundation models from scratch on custom text corpora
-- 💬 **Interactive Applications**: Chat with fine-tuned assistants or classify text in real-time
+- 🎯 **Fine-tuning**: Adapt models for specific tasks (classification, instruction-following, and coding)
-- 📊 **Visualization**: Training metrics, loss plots, and performance tracking
+- 💬 **Interactive Applications**: Chat with fine-tuned assistants, classify text in real-time, or interactively generate code with a coding assistant
-- 🔧 **Flexible Configuration**: Customizable model architectures and training hyperparameters
+- 📈 **Visualization**: Visually track training loss and performance over time

 ## Installation

 ### Prerequisites

 - Python 3.10 or higher
-  - See `pyproject.toml` for complete dependency list.
+  - See [`pyproject.toml`](pyproject.toml) for the complete dependency list.
-  - Packages and libraries can be easily installed using the `install.sh` script
+  - Packages and libraries can be easily installed using the [`install.sh`](install.sh) script
 - 8GB+ RAM (16GB+ recommended for larger models)
 - CUDA GPU (optional, for faster training)